Amna-A/Rust-myCheatSheet/README.md

 # MY Rust Cheat Sheet
-a collection of basic syntax for Rust and it's data types
+a collection of basic stuff and how to do it with rust